Meteor-Community-Packages/meteor-tabular/README.md

   search: {
     caseInsensitive: true,
     smart: true,
+    onEnterOnly: false,
   }
 }
 ```

-You can set either of these to `false` if you prefer.
-See http://datatables.net/reference/option/search
+You can set `caseInsensitive` or `smart` to `false` if you prefer.
+See http://datatables.net/reference/option/search.
 The `regex` option is not yet supported.

+`onEnterOnly` is custom to this package.
+Set it to `true` to run search only when the user presses ENTER in the search box, rather than on keyup.
+This is useful for large collections to avoid slow searching.

 ## Using Collection Helpers